d-krupke/cpsat-primer/README.md

 solver.parameters.max_time_in_seconds = 60  # 60s timelimit
 ```

-We now of course have the problem, that maybe we won't have an optimal solution,
+We now of course have the problem, that maybe we will not have an optimal solution,
 or a solution at all, we can continue on.
 Thus, we need to check the status of
 the solver.